reidbarber/gen-ui/README.md

 # Text2UI with React Spectrum

 Use a text prompt to generate working UIs with React Spectrum components.
-Powered by OpenAI Codex.
+Powered by OpenAI's GPT-4.

 <p align="center">
   <img width="545" alt="Screenshot of Text2UI, showing a prompt with a table with every US State and its population, along with the code returned by Text2UI and rendered" src="https://user-images.githubusercontent.com/8961049/206802886-34a97fe2-c453-4df3-b7b7-7fe23620de1d.png">